ovh/docs/pages/bare_metal_cloud/dedicated_servers/move-failover-ip/guide.en-gb.md

 With this technology, you can switch IP addresses from one solution to another in less than a minute, with virtually no interruption to services for your users.
 It is useful for service migrations (e.g. moving projects from development to production), or when switching to a backup server during a technical issue.

 > [!primary]
 > You can assign your IP address blocks to any compatible service within a region.
 IP address blocks in a region can be moved from one datacenter to another within that region but cannot be moved outside of that region.
+Consult our [Limitations](#limitations) section below.
 >
 > Except for the 3 regions eu-west-gra, eu-west-rbx, and eu-west-sbg, where IP address blocks can be moved between these three regions.
 >